-Gynaecomastia is typically a day procedure performed under general anaesthesia or twilight sedation and in some cases a hospital stay may be required.
+Gynaecomastia correction and male breast reduction surgery are typically day procedures performed under general anaesthesia or twilight sedation.
+In some cases, a hospital stay may be required.

 Dr Milovic and/or your anaesthetist will ask you about all the medications you are taking or have taken, and any allergies you may have.
 Please make sure you have an up-to-date list before the surgery.